-General Status of Progress in the Implementation of the Barcelona Convention and its Protocols: Synthesis of the Information Contained in the National Implementation Reports for the 2016-2017 Biennium
+General Status of the Progress in the Implementation of the Barcelona Convention and its Protocols: Synthesis of the Information Mentioned in the National Implementation Reports for the 2016-2017 Biennium (updated)

 For environmental and economic reasons, this document is printed in a limited number.
 Delegates are kindly requested to bring their copies to meetings and not to request additional copies.